Best Webflow Templates for Healthcare and Medtech Companies in 2026

 How do patients choose healthcare providers online in 2026?

 According to rater8's 2025 report, 84% of patients check online reviews before choosing a new provider, and 61% prioritise those reviews over personal referrals.
 A separate rater8 survey from mid-2025 found that 26% of patients reported AI tools — including ChatGPT and AI-generated review summaries — had directly influenced their provider choice.
+One-third of patients now trust AI-generated search results as much as Google, and nearly one in five trust AI more (TechTarget, 2026).
 This means healthcare websites need to be findable by AI systems, not just search engines — which requires structured content, named statistics, and clear service descriptions that AI can extract and cite.

 In healthcare and life sciences, the website is a trust document before it is a marketing tool.
 The right template gives you the structural foundation to communicate that trust without a six-month build or a five-figure invoice.